geekgeek/vanilla_js_API_requests/readme.md

-# README

-API post and get request in vanilla javascript
+# API post and get request using only vanilla javascript